vezzolter/DSA/Algorithms/Recursion/Fibonacci/Fibonacci.md

-# &#128231; Contact Information
+# &#128231; Contacts
-For contact details and additional information, please refer to the [root directory's contact information section](../../../#-contact-information).
+For contact details and additional information, please refer to the [root directory's contact information section](../../../#-contacts).